 With Ashland County government and in partnership with the Northwest Regional Planning Commission the Extension Ashland County office coordinates an annual hazardous waste collection called ‘Clean Sweep.’
 Collections are held in the summer, for more information see the 2019 Hazardous Waste Collection Event post.

-The Ashland County Collection is scheduled for Thursday, August 22, 2019 from 3-7pm at WITC – Ashland Campus south parking lot.
+The Ashland County Collection was Thursday, August 22, 2019 from 3-7pm at WITC – Ashland Campus south parking lot.

 - Ashland 2019 Household Hazardous Waste Collection Poster

 - 2019 Multi-County Hazardous Waste Collection Schedule Poster

 We have also compiled and update annually a booklet on where you can properly dispose of various hazardous materials during the year.
 Here is the latest edition: Household Hazardous Waste Disposal Guide 2019

 Counties in Northern Wisconsin have contracted with the Northwest Regional Planning Commission to offer annual Cleansweep Collections at no or low cost to households, farms, and businesses in a nine-county region since 1995.
 The program received a Wisconsin Governors Award for Excellence in Solid Waste Reduction by offering almost 400 collection events and keeping 1.6 million pounds of toxic materials from harming our waters, land, and wildlife.

 In 2019, about 180 participants brought over 11,000 pounds of hazardous materials to safe collection events in Ashland County!

 Paint Related Material 5,588 lb

 Corrosives 595 lb

 Pesticides / Toxics Liquids 912 lb